Pylons/pyramid_simpleform/docs/index.rst

 4. If the form hasn't been validated yet, or contains errors, pass it to your template.
 The form can optionally be wrapped in a **FormRenderer** which makes it easier to output individual HTML widgets.

+For a complete working example, look at the "examples" directory in the source repository.

 Validation
 ----------